T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-Keep the top block of every tower in a multiset.
-For each block, place it on the tower with the smallest top strictly greater than the block (found via `upper_bound`); if none exists, start a new tower.
-The multiset size after all placements is the answer.
+The idea is to maintain the top blocks of all towers in a multiset.
+For each new block, place it on the leftmost tower whose top is strictly greater; if no such tower exists, you start a new one.
+This greedy strategy works because always using the smallest possible valid tower keeps future placements flexible.
+The number of towers equals the size of the multiset.

 \
 *Code :*